 Now, a review of existing studies tries to answer another question that is crucial to controlling the epidemic: How quickly does it spread?

-The question is of utmost importance, especially in the light of the most recent toll: 42,708 confirmed cases and 1,017 deaths have occurred in China as of February 11, 2020.
+The question is of utmost importance, especially in the light of the most recent toll:

 To find the answer, a team of researchers set out to examine several scientific studies of the new virus and published the results in the Journal of Travel Medicine.